btcpayserver/btcpayserver-doc/docs/CustomIntegration.md

 # Using the BTCPay API for Custom Integration

+BTCPay Server provides 2 APIS in order to integrate with it:

+* [GreenField API](./GreenFieldExample.md) - A RESTful API that aims to allow you to use BTCPay Server headless.
+This is the recommended API for projects which do not wish to recycle code from a Bitpay integration.
-**BTCPay implements the same API as Bitpay** for creating and managing invoices.
+* Bitpay Invoice API - BTCPay implements the same API as Bitpay for creating and managing invoices.

 **Migrating from BitPay to BTCPay** normally is as easy as changing a URL.